adelina-chachanidze/airports_tool_2ndvers/readme.md

 - `airport-lookup.csv` - CSV file containing airport and city data.

 ### Optional Flags
-- `-h` - Displays usage instructions.
+- `go run . -h` - Displays usage instructions.

 ## Input Format
 The input file should contain flight-related text with airport codes and timestamps in the following formats: